 - There is not a single thing wrong with adding a little minced kimchi to this recipe, and boyyyyyyoboy have I got a killer kimchi recipe for you if you need one!

 - Want more protein in your meal?!
-Make this with my tofu sisig or vegan fried chicken, you wild-ass muscle-man you.
+Make this with my tofu sisig, tofu katsu, or vegan fried chicken, you wild-ass muscle-man, you.

 - Don't miss dessert!
-Make these THICK and fluffy Indonesian pancakes with chocolate and peanuts.
+Make these THICK and fluffy Indonesian pancakes with chocolate and peanuts, Che ba mau, kuih dadar, or Vietnamese banh flan.

 Don’t over cook your noods!

 When you are initially preparing the noodles, try to keep them a little on the al dente side.
-Remember they will cook a bit more when being stir fired.
+Remember they will cook a bit more when being stir fried.

 If you use rice noodles: